EE403-CapStone/EE403w-software/axioms_readme.md

 Variables

 Are any combination of alphanumeric values so long as it starts with a character.
-For example where "*" represents an alphanumeric str and "a" is a character.
+For example, where "*" represents an alphanumeric str and "a" is a character.

 - "a*" => a*